artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 The React component-oriented architecture makes it very easy to build these types of applications.
 Born out of the [JavaScript primordial soup][js-soup], where conceptual frameworks come and go every year or so.
 React has been around for a while now, and seems to have a lot of stopping power.

-All of these frameworks have the same domain problems that our iOS apps have, external API stores, complex user device state and a mature end-of-line API (either the DOM, or UIKit.)
+All of these frameworks have the same domain problems that our iOS apps have, external API stores, complex user device state and a mature user-interface API (either the DOM, or UIKit.)

 With React, the core concept of a virtual DOM means that you can simplify a lot of complicated state-management for your application.
 It becomes trivial, removing the need for more complicated state-handling ideas like functional or reactive programming.